 Stories are important because they shape belief.

 For millenia, religions were the story tellers.
-When most were illiterate, the religious used paintings, sculptures, and authorities to tell the stories.
+When most were illiterate, the religious used paintings, sculptures, music, and authorities to tell the stories.
 Religion is media.
 With the printing press and public education all that changed.
 Technology has made digital media the source of most news.
-Powerful people try to control it.
+Powerful people ally themselves with it, try to control it, assert that they talk to God, or even claim divinity.
+The right wing, because they are most religious, believe them.
+They are willing to think that their destiny is pre-ordained and that they have nothing to do with it.
+They are susceptible to authoritarianism.

 It suppresses information that does not serve its ideology. ...